MRColorR/super-chainsaw/README.md

 # super-chainsaw
 BigData Visualization project / Information visualization project: A site has been created in wich is possible to view and interact with data provided by the mathematical genealogy project.
 Navigable interactive displays have been created in 2D, 3D, AR and VR.
-With animations, colors and sizes of the displayed data that explain the relationships between the data in a simple and intuitive way.
+With animations and sizes of the displayed data that explain the relationships between the data in a simple and intuitive way.

 ## What's inside
 - Website code (HTML + CSS + JS)